Lending Valley, Inc. logo

 Cons

-• Merchant cash advances typically carry substantially higher effective costs than traditional loans due to daily repayment structure
+• Merchant cash advances typically carry higher in listed context effective costs than traditional loans due to daily repayment structure

 • Website lacks transparency on APR, rates, fees, and qualification requirements needed for comparison